50hertz.com

 As of the Börde district up to Isar, the project will use the route of the SuedOstLink.
 All relevant information can be found on the SuedOstLink project website.

 For the SuedOstLink+, the first evaluation of the survey area are being prepared.
 As for all HVDC projects, SuedOstLink+ must, in principle, prioritise the use of underground cables.
-In accordance with the Federal Requirements Plan Act, overhead line sections are only possible exclusively in strictly limited exceptions.

 Need and legal background